 Government Relations in Evolution

-endlessly riveted by change and constantly challenging its inhabitants to keep up.
+We live in a world endlessly riveted by change and constantly challenging its inhabitants to keep up.
 Our generation has grown wary of the technological advancement that will ultimately transform our job market, severely damaged by occupations that have already been lost.
 But it's not only low-wage workers who are at risk—many white collar jobs are also likely to be disrupted.
 The government relations professional may very well be among them.

 While I can't predict how the years to come will affect the government relations profession, I'm certain lobbyists must evolve in order to perform effectively.
 And evolution isn't just adapting to changing realities and developing new abilities, but also strengthening core skills.
 I have identified six new, expanded roles of the evolved government relations professional, which I will outline below.

 First and foremost, the evolved government relations professional must be a strong communicator.
 Unfortunately, our education system often fails to produce strong writers.
 Many university students graduate from college without adequate training in the art of communications.
 For government relations professionals, such training is especially critical.
 They are required to write well and write often, marshalling language in order to influence and persuade.
 Whether working on policy papers, reports, internal memos, talking points or emails, the more effective the government relations professional is at being clear, concise, and easily understood, the more effective he or she will be at the job.

 The evolved government relations professional should also be a skilled strategic thinker.
 In my last LinkedIn article, I described my simple conceptual model for thinking strategically, which is hinged upon thinking high (asking, “why?”), thinking wide (asking, “what else do I need to know?”), and thinking far (looking ahead).
 These three dimensions of thought are essential to all successful government relations professionals.